Angle ranks of abelian varieties: The method of slope vectors

 Similarly, the angle rank of $A$ is at most 1 if and only if $\beta_i/\beta_j$ is a root of unity for all $i,j$.
 This means that the characteristic polynomial of Frobenius has the form $P(x^d)^{e}$ for some $d,e$; a typical example from the LMFDB is \href{https://www.lmfdb.org/Variety/Abelian/Fq/3/2/a\_a\_ac}{3.2.a\_a\_ac}. \end{remark}

 We assume hereafter that $A$ is not supersingular, so that \S\ref{sec:galois} applies.
-We view $V$ as a $\QQ[G]$-module through the action described in \eqref{eqn:m-matrix}. \begin{remark} We think of equation \eqref{eqn:newton-hyperplane} as a hyperplane in the variables $e_1,e_2,\ldots, e_g$, and have come to speaking of these as \emph{Newton hyperplanes}.
+We view $V$ as a $\QQ[G]$-module through the action described in \eqref{eqn:m-matrix}. \begin{remark} We think of equation \eqref{eqn:newton-hyperplane} as defining a hyperplane in the variables $e_1,e_2,\ldots, e_g$, and have come to speaking of these as \emph{Newton hyperplanes}.
 Collecting all of the coefficients into this matrix, one obtains a $\vert G \vert \times g$ matrix which we have come to call the \emph{Newton hyperplane matrix}.
-The row space of the Newton hyperplane matrix is $V$, the \emph{Newton hyperplane representation}. \end{remark}
+The row space of the Newton hyperplane matrix is $V$, the \emph{Newton hyperplane representation}.
+See \S\ref{ss:hyperpl-arrang} for more discussion. \end{remark}

 \begin{remark}[Dodson's rank equals angle rank] Let $F$ be an algebraically closed field containing $\QQ$.
 For $\widetilde{A}$ an abelian variety over $F$ with CM by an order in the field $K$, the action of this order on the tangent space of $\widetilde{A}$ defines a CM type $\Phi \subset \Hom(L, F)$ valued in $F$.
 When $F = \overline{\QQ}_p$ and $\widetilde{A}$ is the lift of our abelian variety $A$ over $\FF_q$, we can express the Newton polygon of $A$ in terms of the CM type via the Shimura--Taniyama formula: for each $p$-adic place $v$ on $L$,